Jacob-Webb/left_distributive_algebra/README.md

 # Left Distributive Algebras and Elementary Embeddings
 I added a graph, node, and edge class from Qt to visually represent Dr. Scott Cramer's work on embeddings and left distributive algebras.
 ### Motivation
 During my time assisting Dr. Cramer I had the opportunity to study some set theory and learn more about large cardinal numbers and left-distributive algebras.
-Mostly I spent out time together understanding the code that he had written so that I could add the visual wrappers to it and to manipulate it in order to update it.
+I spent most of our time together understanding the code that he had written so that I could add the visual wrappers to it and to manipulate it in order to update it.
 For example, Dr. Cramer used arrays that sometimes went out of bounds so I adopted vectors.
 This was a simple change and didn't fundamentally alter any logic, but it allowed the program to keep from crashing at certain points.
 ### Graph Elements
 * Nodes: Elementary embeddings which are the building blocks of this program.
 * Node Labels: Mark the order of the creation of each node by the program.